mubashar-iqbal/HealthOnt/README.md

 ## V1
 HealthOnt version 1 is related to the published paper: [Blockchain as a countermeasure solution for security threats of healthcare applications](https://link.springer.com/chapter/10.1007/978-3-030-85867-4_6)

-## V2
-HealthOnt version 2 is related to the published paper: [Ontological Representation of Healthcare Application Security Using Blockchain Technology](https://doi.org/10.15388/22-INFOR486)

 ## How to use?
 Download [Protégé](https://protege.stanford.edu) editor.
 Load/import [HealthOnt](https://mmisw.org/ont/~mubashar/HealthOnt) in Protégé and navigate to the *Entities* tab to explore the encoded security risk management concepts.